Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Experimental results

 \subsection{Ablation study}

-We conducted ablation studies to validate the use of the adaptive patch volumes by ablating this design choice, denoted \textit{w/o Ada-PV}.
-Tab.~\ref{tab:ablation} shows that \textit{w/o Ada-PV} yields less satisfactory results.
+We conducted a series of ablation studies to validate the following aspects: 1) The use of adaptive patch volumes, denoted as \textit{w/o Ada-PV}; 2) The effect of each loss term; 3) The weight assigned to each loss term; 4) The effect of the two training strategies adopted in this paper; 5) The use of a 1-layer MLP; 6) The use of the \textit{SoftPlus} activation function;

+\textbf{Adaptive patch feature volume. } A patch feature volume's resolution is adaptively determined based on the shape diameter of this patch as introduced earlier.
+We show in Tab.~\ref{tab:ablation_adaptive} the necessity of this design choice to model surface patches of smaller size.
+As shown in Tab.~\ref{tab:ablation_adaptive}, \textit{w/o Ada-PV} yields less satisfactory results across most quantitative metrics.
 A qualitative example is provided in Fig.~\ref{fig:adaptive_grids} to show the necessity of adaptive patch volumes for modeling slender geometry; otherwise, using patch volumes of uniform size fails to accurately fit thin tubes.

-Regarding the two previously introduced training schemes: 1) with a trainable decoder from scratch; and 2) with a fixed pretrained decoder, we conducted an experiment to show their respective advantages.
-Both schemes were used to fit the data collection of 100 shapes and the results are reported Tab.~\ref{tab:ablation}.
-We see that training the decoder from scratch (i.e., scheme 1) can achieve slightly favorable results in terms of the Chamfer distance and F-score.
-Yet, Scheme 1 (\textit{Train from Scratch}) converges slower (around 300 iterations, or 8 seconds) than Scheme 2 (\textit{Fixed decoder}) which requires around 100 iterations, or 3 seconds as shown in Fig.~\ref{fig:ablation_shapespace}.
+\textbf{Loss terms. } We conducted an ablation study on the loss design.
+The quantitative results of removing each loss term are shown in Tab.~\ref{tab:ablation_term}.
+As can be seen from the table, the setting with the complete loss terms achieves the best accuracy in most quantitative metrics.
+The two data terms, $\loss_{\mathrm{Surface}}$ and $\loss_{\mathrm{Normal}}$, are widely used to supervise surface fitting.
+Removing the former will degrade the surface reconstruction quality as shown in Fig.~\ref{fig:ablation_no_surf}, while removing the normal supervision will lead to severe artifacts as shown in Fig.~\ref{fig:ablation_no_surf}(b).

+The merge loss term, $\loss_{\mathrm{Merge}}$, imposes an important constraint to coordinate the extended zero-level sets of patches to ensure the validity of the resulting neural field after applying the CSG operations.

+Due to the use of an octree-based merge grid, the merge loss is only imposed in the leaf nodes of the merge cells which account for a small portion of the shape.
+Hence, removing this loss term will not largely deteriorate the quantitative metrics in an average sense, but artifacts owing to the extraneous zero-level sets can be observed in Fig.~\ref{fig:ablation_normal_merge}(c).
+This qualitative observation can be reflected in the increased Hausdorff distance metric.

+$\loss_{\mathrm{SDF}}$ applies a pseudo SDF supervision close to the geometric surface.
+Removing $\loss_{\mathrm{SDF}}$ would lead to artifacts such as obvious offsets in individual patches, as shown in Fig.~\ref{fig:ablation_jitter}(b).

+Finally, $\loss_{\mathrm{Eikonal}}$ is designed to ensure that the SDF learned by the \textit{Patch-Grid} satisfies the distance field's property -- having a unit gradient magnitude~\cite{Gropp2020IGR}.
+In the absence of ground truth SDF supervision, it encourages the network to learn a more accurate signed distance field.
+An accurate distance field is critical for applications like offsetting, inverse optimization, and collision detection.
+As shown in Table \ref{tab:ablation_term}, removing $\loss_{\mathrm{Eikonal}}$ results in a very large \textit{Field Error}.